 Two commands on the Variable Explorer toolbar, which are also available through the R Tools > Data menu, import external CSV datasets into your R session: Import Dataset into R Session from Web URL and Import Dataset into R Session from Text File.

-Once you've identified the CSV file to import, R Tools for Visual Studio displays an Import Dataset dialog, in which you have options to control how that data file is parsed (that is, what the field separator is and how to handle quotes) and can see a preview of the imported data frame and the original data file:
+Once you've identified the CSV file to import, Visual Studio displays an Import Dataset dialog in which you have options to control how that data file is parsed (that is, what the field separator is and how to handle quotes).
+You can also see a preview of the imported data frame and the original data file: